 Even though CoQ10 is found in some foods, you shouldn’t rely on your diet to make sure you’re getting enough.
 Dietary sources don’t actually have enough CoQ10 to significantly increase your body’s CoQ10 levels.

 Yes!
-Multiple scientific studies have proven that CoQ10 can reduce migraine frequency.
+Multiple scientific studies have shown that CoQ10 can help reduce migraine frequency.
 In one study published in Cephalalgia, most participants’ headache days decreased by more than 50%.
 The American Academy of Neurology, the American Headache Society, and the Canadian Headache Society all recommend CoQ10 for migraine prevention.

 Here’s where we tell you how it helps.
 Scientists have discovered that your body’s levels of the pain-related protein CGRP (calcitonin gene-related peptide receptor) are higher during a migraine attack.
 They aren’t sure why that’s the case, but studies show that lowering CGRP levels can prevent migraines, and that’s exactly what CoQ10 does.

 There hasn’t been much research into how CoQ10 can help treat medical conditions, but scientists do know that people with heart disease, Parkinson’s, Alzheimer’s (also known as dementia), and certain cancers tend to have lower levels of CoQ10.

 If you want to get more CoQ10, it’s a good idea to eat more meat, fish, and whole grains.
 But keep in mind that even though these foods contain CoQ10, dietary sources just won’t boost your body’s levels enough to make an impact on your migraine frequency.